 I’m still using the tracker with my daughter, but I’m also using it with my husband.
 He is tracking me and I am tracking him.
 It’s just peace of mind to know that if I ever need to know where he is, I can just look on the app.
 I don’t think my husband has used it to see where I am because I’m not sure he really cares where I go or what I do – as long as the fridge is stocked, of course.

 I could see some wives trying to use the SMS tracker for iPhone to catch their husbands cheating.
-If you see that your husband is somewhere he shouldn’t be, you could go catch him red handed like I did with my daughter.
+If you see that your husband is somewhere he shouldn’t be, you could go catch him red-handed as I did with my daughter.
 That sure would be a surprise, but not one I would want.

 Anyway, that’s my story about my daughter’s first experiences driving and the freedom of it.
 She’ll never forget that crazy day when I banged on her friend’s door screaming and crying.
 I’ll never forget about the fright inside of me when I thought she was in harm’s way.
 It’s something I would never want to experience again.